pfalcon/ppxml2db/README.md

 ## What's in the repository

 * `*.sql` - Database schema, one table per file.
+* `ppxml2db_init.py` - Script to create tables in an empty database.
 * `ppxml2db.py` - Script to import XML file into a database.
 * `db2ppxml.py` - Script to export database to XML file.
-* `Makefile` - Makefile to create an empty database.

 ## Example usage

-Note that using `Makefile` requires POSIX-like operating system (e.g. Linux or Windows Subsystem for Linux) with the `make` tool.
-Main scripts are written in [Python3](https://www.python.org).
+The ppxml2db tools are written in [Python3](https://www.python.org), any modern version should work, at the time of writing, it was tested with Python 3.8-3.12.

-NOTE: Since version 1.0, ppxml2db requires "XML with 'id' attributes" XML variant of PortfolioPerformance, as introduced in PortfolioPerformance 0.70.3.
+ppxml2db requires "XML with 'id' attributes" XML variant of PortfolioPerformance, as introduced in PortfolioPerformance 0.70.3.

 1. Start PortfolioPerformance.
 Make sure you see "Welcome" page.
 2. On the "Welcome" page, click "Open the Kommer sample file".